2ITB-Dromtorp/Skoleoppgaver_Kristoffer_2023_2024/nfcsnakeladders/README.md

 ### Game Logic
-#### Most of the game logic is handled in the server with **playerRoll** socket event, which is called every time a player rolls the dice
+Most of the game logic is handled in the server with **playerRoll** socket event, which is called every time a player rolls the dice
-#### The function called **renderLoop** inside the event contains most of the game's logic, uses setTimeout to wait each time a function is calling, it will be called based on what number of the dice.
+The function called **renderLoop** inside the event contains most of the game's logic, uses setTimeout to wait each time a function is calling, it will be called based on what number of the dice.
-#### the gameboard array is changed and sends it to the host each time in the loop
+The gameboard array is changed and sends it to the host each time in the loop
 ```js
 function renderLoop(i, isSnake) {
     if (i <= diceRoll) {